thundergnat/FixedInt/README.md

 The only way to instantiate a class in a scalar that won't get overwritten when STOREed to is to use an unsigiled variable.

 The FixedInt module allows creating and working with **any** sized fixed size Integer.
 Not only the "standard" sizes: 8, 16, 32, 64, etc., but also: 11, 25, 103, whatever.
-Once instantiated, it can be treated like any other varible.
-You can add to it, subtract from it, multiply, divide, whatever; the value stored in the varible will alway stay the specified bit size.
+Once instantiated, it can be treated like any other variable.
+You can add to it, subtract from it, multiply, divide, whatever; the value stored in the variable will alway stay the specified bit size.
 Any excesses will "roll over" the value.
-Works correctly for any standard bitwise or arithmatic operator, though you must remember to assign to the varible to get the fixed sized properties.
+Works correctly for any standard bitwise or arithmatic operator, though you must remember to assign to the variable to get the fixed sized properties.

 Provides some bit-wise operators that don't make sense for non-fixed size integers.
 Provides a few "format" operators that return a formatted IntStr; useful for display but also directly usable as an integer value.